 Bulgarian, like a few other languages, has the concept of reflexive verbs, which roughly means that the object of the verb is the same as the subject.
-In practice, you have to learn which verbs are reflexive and which are not.
+In practice, not all verbs adhere to that definition, and some are reflexive without any apparent reason.
+You will have to learn which verbs are reflexive and which are not.
 Some verbs will exist in both forms with a different meaning.

 For example, казвам means "to say":